echoWanderer/altV-Chat/README.md

 *This content is not affiliated with alt:MP Team.*

 **[ATTENTION]** After next update (1.0.0) resource will be no longer actively developed.
-You can still make this resource better by contributing it as pull request will be maintained after all.
+You can still make this resource better by contributing it by forking it or making pull request.

+Made with **<3** for alt:V community!

 ---